Last Updated: July 14, 2021

 Hearings are being scheduled according to the application type and filing date.

-Most hearings are being held by videoconference using Microsoft Teams.
+Most hearings are being held by videoconference using Microsoft Teams or Zoom.
 Parties can also participate in videoconference hearings by telephone.

 If you have a scheduled hearing, the LTB will send you the details of your hearing as soon as possible.